You’ve probably heard of regular THC or delta-9 tetrahydrocannabinol. But are you aware of the latest hype around Delta-8 THC?

 Now, that seems like an impressive list of medicinal benefits for a relatively new compound.
 However, more research needs to be done to verify these findings.
 Still, the prospects look bright.

-Effects Of Delta-8 THC: Side Effects and Legal Considerations
+Delta-8 THC: Side Effects and Legal Considerations

 Why does a different version of THC matter?
 Well, almost all cannabinoids have some apparent health benefits.
 But it was CBD that was first accepted and appreciated, mostly owing to its non-psychoactive properties.